daniloc/PicoW_HomeAssistant_Starter/README.md

 - Additional code paths to accommodate common variations (unsecured MQTT broker, different WiFi authentication, etc)
 - Fix my bad C++

 The goal of the project is to provide enough example structure to allow developers to add complexity without making a messy, crowded `main.cpp` file.
 PRs that simplify down to a single file probably won't be merged.
+If you have ideas on how to make this an even better foundation for building complex IoT projects, I'm all ears.